After a friend insisted (like a madman) that I should travel, I picked up a random destination and went abroad for the first time.

 “I do this!
 I do this!”

-I was surprised and, at the same time, too tired for this idiot and his nonsense.
+I was surprised and, at the same time, too tired of this idiot and his nonsense.
 So I moved on and left the poor bastard in his own close-minded perspective.

 I remember being able to fall asleep around 00:15 and he wasn’t in his bed.
 When I woke up the next morning, almost at 8:00 AM, he wasn’t in his bed either.
 It looked like he didn’t even sleep there.